Auzlex/PHP-CSV-XML-Pipeline/README.md

 ## Running Demo

 You can find a running demo of the bristol city pollution monitoring stations [here][cedwards-php-pipeline-demo]:
-The simple demo will process the large normalized data into a viewable form. with selectable simple filters.
+The simple demo will process the large volumes normalized data into a viewable form. with selectable simple filters.
+So will take time to construct fully.

 [cedwards-php-pipeline-demo]: https://charlesedwards.dev/demos/PHP-CSV-XML-Pipeline/map/